 Why are some early Christian writings in the Bible and others aren’t?

 That question came up when I was talking to a long-time friend who is truly searching for answers about God.
-While I encouraged to hear that my friend is now attending a Bible-believing church, I was equally troubled when he said he started to study The Gospel of Thomas.
+While I was encouraged to hear that my friend is now attending a Bible-believing church, I was equally troubled when he said he started to study The Gospel of Thomas.

 The Gospel of Thomas purports to be the “secret” teachings of Jesus, and it is rejected as inspired by the vast majority of Bible scholars throughout history.
 But what if archaeology unearthed a new epistle that could be authenticated as penned by one of the apostles?
 Should it be included in the Bible?
 That is exactly the question posed to Mike Horton and Adriel Sanchez on a recent Core Christianity.